maxilevi/raytracer/README.md

 # raytracer

-wip raytracer written from scratch in C++. the program processes a defined scene then rasterizes it and outputs a `.tga` file. raycasts are parallelized using CUDA.
+wip raytracer written from scratch in C++. the program processes a defined scene then rasterizes it and outputs a `.tga` file. the program support both doing the calculations on the CPU using C++ 11 threads or offloading the calculations to the GPU using CUDA.

 # eye-candy

 ![](screenshots/statue.png)

 ![](screenshots/diffuse_big.png)

+# benchmarks

+coming soon

 # how it works